Thursday, November 14, 2024

 3. Frustrated entitlement (Trump is fighting for me.
 He hath loosed the fateful lightning of his terrible swift sword.
 He's coming for you, and I'm glad!)

 On Day 1, I will launch the largest deportation program in American history to get the criminals out.
 We will get critical race theory and transgender insanity the hell out of our school.
-Kamala Harris is a train wreck who has destroyed everything in her path.
-To make her president would be a gamble with the lives of millions and millions of people.--DONALD TRUMP, 10/27/2024
+Kamala Harris is a train wreck who has destroyed everything in her path.--DONALD TRUMP, 10/27/2024

 As many people out there are understandably anxious about their futures, so for some reason is Donald Trump, based on his constant bragging, insults, and lying.
 He also has a very comprehensive sense of grievance, with which he's managed through considerable rhetorical skill to inspire millions of people to identify.
 If he, and we, aren't getting what we deserve, it must be someone's fault (cf. Nussbaum 2018)!
 Anything that goes wrong--the pandemic, inflation, Trump himself getting shot at a rally--must be the fault of some nefarious actors who must be crushed.
 Trump and his allies have effectively directed the blame for economic and social anxiety towards immigrants (always from Latin America), gays and lesbians and transgendered people, feminists, protestors, city residents, political opponents, reporters, poll workers, and anyone else they find inconvenient.
 This is the logic of replacement theory, the idea that difference is intrinsically threatening.
 Those seeds have certainly found fertile ground.
 Thousands cheered Tony Hinchcliffe's hateful comments at Madison Square Garden last weekend, while hundreds more were outside chanting "Kamala is a whore!"